-Gas tools are excellent for site work where air and power is not available.
+Gas Air tools provide a excellent choice for when working on site when air and power is not available.
 These types of tools are by the nature of design prone to firing problems – this could be out of date gas fuel cells or lack of regular maintenance/cleaning.

 Let’s look at regularly checking the tool to eliminate these potential on site mishaps.